Automotive Service Technology

 During the second year this blueprint will cover:

-6. Engine Performance II
+8 Engine Performance

 At the end of each year the students will take the CPAS comprehensive final

 We utilize the Today's Class on line program so that we can provide the students a valid NATEF based certificate of completion for each subject area passed.
+The student may also be able to access and use the CDX training program online which is full of excellent videos and other training tools.

 During the class the student will learn how to use a large volume of shop equipment such as: